 Step 1: Make a list of all the possible courses of action.

-23. List all of the things that are possible with the of the decision-making process situation even if they seem ridiculous now, put them down on paper. even in they seem halcalous now, put them down on paper.
-Step 2: Review the reasons you are making this decision.
+22. List all of the things that are possible with the situation.
+Even if they seem ridiculous now, put them down on paper.

+24. As you review the reasons you are making this decision.
 24. As you review the reasons for making this decision, do so objectively.
 Try not to rationalize and defend your own point of view.
-Look at all your options first and then make your decision.
+Look at all options first and then make the decision. decision.
 Step 3: Weigh the good and bad consequences that can happen because of each possible action.
-25. The outcome, although it is the proper thing to do at the time, may not always be positive Think of ways to curb the lack of buy-in from your employees before you announce the decision
+25. The outcome, although it is the proper thing to do at the time, may not always be positive.
+Think of ways to curb the lack of buy-in from your employees before you announce the decision.
 Step 4: Add any new actions that may have come as a result of Steps 2 and 3.
 26. After you have made any changes because of this process, make sure the Do Nothing choice is one possible action.
-Sometimes the solution to a problem is to do nothing.
-Somethings are a result of the natural interaction between people and they will work themselves out of it if left alone.
+Sometimes the result to a problem is to do nothing.
+Some things are a result of the natural interaction between people and they will work themselves out of it if left alone.
 What are some things that you thought of in this process that you would need to add now?

-Step 5: Now, make the decision and make plans to reduce the risks that may show up because of the decision.
-27. What are some of the risks that may show up after the decision is made and announced to our employees?
+Step 5: Now, make the decision and make plans to reduce the risks that if up because of the decision. : may s nay show 27. t are some e of t he ri that may show up after the decisio n is made and • . ,